 - Another importance is identifying the potential hotspots.
 These happen when the equipment has a higher air intake, causing the temperature at the server rack to rise.
-Hotspots are a combination of airflow deficiencies and rack layout.
+Hotspots are a combination of airflow deficiencies and rack layouts.
 Temperature monitoring ensures proper airflow within the server rack, which could be up to 47U (2m) in height.

 - Maximizing Equipment Life Span

 - Heat rises, so equipment at the top of the rack is at risk.
 As it is known, heat can shorten the lifespan of the equipment.
 It can primarily affect the battery and CPU.
 For every 1-degree excess on the required temperature, the life of a lead-acid battery is lessened in half.
-High temperatures can also cause the CPU to meltdown.
+High temperatures can also cause the CPU to melt down.

 - Prevent Mold Growth

 - The combination of high humidity and low temperature is a favorable condition for mold growth.
 Molds can grow on the racks and servers’ motherboards.
 Molds are small and fast-growing organisms making them one of the causes of stress for data center administrators.
-Rack temperature monitoring ensures the optimum temperature and prevents the molds from leaching on the racks and equipment.
+Rack temperature monitoring ensures the optimum temperature and prevents molds from leaching on the racks and equipment.